sharife/goldenthread-v2/site/content/productions/what-do-the-women-say-2026.md

       link: ""
       image: https://ucarecdn.com/a0d0bd49-d20d-4a22-b22d-63f7a2f0dc12/
     - name: Fatemeh Mehraban
-      bio: "Fatemeh is a queer Iranian performing artist and environmental scientist.
-        She was most recently in *Pilgrimage* and *Oriental: 1,001 Ways to Tie Yourself in Knots* (Golden Thread Productions), *A Distinct Society* (Weston Theatre Company), *Working for Crumbs* (B Street Theatre New Comedies Festival), *English* and *Georgiana & Kitty* (Capital Stage).
-        Fatemeh divides her time between Sacramento, the Bay Area, and Los Angeles, where she works in theater, film, and voiceover.
-What’s important to her: that her work combines her passion for performance with her passion for advocacy!
+      bio: "Fatemeh is a queer Iranian performing artist, receiving her associate’s of arts in theatre from American River College.
+Her work combines her passion for performance with her passion for advocacy.
+She recently received her bachelor of science in geography and environmental science from California State University, Northridge.
+These days Fatemeh spends her most of her time between NorCal and sunny Los Angeles working on theater, film, and voiceover!
+Her most recent work includes *Pilgrimage*, *A Distinct Society* (Weston Theatre Company), *English* (Capital Stage), *Georgiana & Kitty* (Capital Stage), *Twelfth Night* (California Stage), *The Newlywed Game* (B Street Theatre), *The Most Massive Woman Wins* (Capital Stage), *For the Love of Dog* (The Stage at Burke Junction), and *Sawyer Thompson* (The Geery Theatre).
 Instagram:
         [@fatemeow](https://www.instagram.com/fatemeow)"
       image: https://ucarecdn.com/39a9d6d1-e079-496a-b828-d2696044e37f/
     - name: Leda Rasooli
       bio: Leda is an Afghan-American artist, based in California.
-She had the privilege of participating in *English* at Capital Stage and *Pilgrimage* at Golden Thread Productions.
+She's had the privilege of participating in *English* at Capital Stage, and Golden Thread's recent production *Pilgrimage.* She's honored to celebrate Women's Day with Golden Thread.
       image: https://ucarecdn.com/266a2f1c-99e5-4eeb-b1eb-c899bc7c6a1b/
     - name: Amelia Romano
       bio: "Amelia is a lever harpist, programming classical re-imaginations alongside